How to Make the Most of the Preconstruction Phase

 The Right Project

 The more you do a specific type of project the better and more efficient your teams will be at doing them which means more money in everyone’s pockets at the end of the day.
-Perhaps more important, it reduces the risk of those projects because you’ve refined your processes around the unique needs of that type of project.
+Perhaps more importantly, it reduces the risk of those projects because you’ve refined your processes around the unique needs of that type of project.
 When you’re screening projects for the “right ones”, ask yourself these questions:

 • Is the job in your wheelhouse?